Speaking

 classroom or assembly

 Two Truths and a Lie: It's Alive!In this presentation, I’ll introduce concepts of information literacy and effective research techniques through my Two Truths and a Lie books (co-authored with Ammi-Joan Paquette).
-Students will learn why being able to spot fake news and question truthfulness is important as well as how to do it.
-They’ll learn how to evaluate sources, whether their own or others’.
-Finally, they’ll learn additional tricks for not getting fooled by less-than-factual information.
-They’ll leave the presentation with a heightened sense of skepticism as well as newfound self-sufficiency as both consumers and producers of information.
-Length is 40–60 minutes, for large or small audiences.
+Students will learn why being able to spot fake news and question truthfulness is important, and I’ll show them how to evaluate information and sources using the SIFT method.
+Finally, I’ll share additional tricks on how to avoid getting fooled by less-than-factual information.
+Students will leave with a heightened sense of skepticism and newfound self-sufficiency, both as consumers and as producers of information.

 Testimonial: “Thank you so much for coming and talking to our 6th-grade students!
 They really enjoyed meeting you and hearing about your writing process.
 Thank you for reviewing how to find credible resources and spot fake news!
-The acronym for evaluating research – current, relevant, authority, accuracy, and purpose – will stick with them.
+The acronym for evaluating research… will stick with them.
 They loved reading the book for science, and it has been a favorite for informational reading.
 Sorry we were unable to spot any tree octopods during your visit.”
 (Brooke Hendry and Jessica Bruning, Jefferson Elementary, 6th grade team)

 Writing from the Heart